YacineOuhrouche/Circuits_Repo/CMOS_Logic_Gates/CMOS_AND_Gate/README.md

 ## 🖥️ Simulation Results

-This is the simulation waveform from ** Falstad**, showing the correct AND behavior:
+This is the simulation from ** Falstad**, showing the correct AND behavior:
 ![Screenshot 2025-03-06 105849](https://github.com/user-attachments/assets/fe15dde8-0798-443f-9a05-25662569e24d)